Summary

 - Pack mosquito nets if required.

-- Pack long, loose-fitting clothing – make sure the cuffs around the ankles and wrists are firm so mosquitoes can’t fly under clothes.
+- Pack long, light-coloured, loose-fitting clothing – make sure the cuffs around the ankles and wrists are firm so mosquitoes can’t fly under clothes.

 - Pack socks and closed-toe shoes.